-However, live auditions are not always feasible.
 And nowadays, some of the top schools require a pre-screening audition recording.
 You may ask, “are today’s consumer recording devices satisfactory for producing an audition recording?”
 Let me illustrate why they are not.

 When I was a student, my parents invested in a professional quality Tascam tape cassette recorder.
 I remember listening in disbelief to the difference in quality of these recordings in comparison to those I had produced with the portable tape recorder my father had purchased a few years beforehand.
 Later on, I would also find out that the professional-quality microphones that we purchased with the Tascam had also been a major factor in producing the better sound quality.

-Although recording technology has vastly improved since I was a student, the quality of the microphones attached to these consumer devices has not.
 In order to properly record a classical musician, one must know how to position microphones in such a way as to best record not only the musician, but the ambiance of the room.
 Without the proper equipment, you will be left with a certainly recognizable recording, but not one you would want to send off to schools, music festivals, competitions, and management agencies.
 Remember, your competition is still using professional recording studios.